Fleetrun

 Determine the location by Wi-Fi points

-This option is displayed for devices that can determine the location by Wi-Fi points.
-When it is activated, the options described below become available.
+When the Determine the location by Wi-Fi points option is activated, the options described below become available.

 OptionDescription